 If you plan on breastfeeding your baby, you need to keep breast pads on hand to prevent leaky boobs.
 This will prevent you from walking around with a wet shirt.
 My boobs would leak milk if I heard another baby crying, at night especially when my kids started sleeping through the night, during letdown, or when it was close to feeding time.
 Over time, your body will adapt to your baby’s needs and your milk production won’t be as crazy as it was during the first 6 to 8 weeks.

 All Day Sickness and It Isn’t Doesn’t Only Happen in the First Trimester

 Whoever decided to call it morning sickness, lied to us.
-I remember that I was constantly nauseated with all three of my pregnancies.
+I remember that I was constantly nauseated during all three of my pregnancies.
 Sometimes it would hit like a ton of bricks in the morning.
 But more often than not, I would get queasy throughout the day.
 It was the most annoying pregnancy ailments that I dealt with in all three of my pregnancies.

 Dealing with morning sickness can be a pain especially when you are trying to go to work and not spend all day in the bathroom.
 Over the course of three pregnancies, I had to experiment and figure out how to manage the all-day sickness.
 You can try eating a few crackers before getting out of bed in the morning, keep sour candy nearby, chew mint gum, increase your protein intake, sniff a lemon or lemon oil, nibble on some ginger or drink ginger ale, and as a last resort call your doctor.
 Your doctor can prescribe nausea medication to help ease your symptoms so that you can keep food down.